bhoffman0/CSAwesome2/_sources/Unit0-Getting-Started/aboutcsa.rst

     type by creating a class and satisfy method specifications using expressions, conditional statements, and iterative statements.

-  - **Question 3**: Array/ArrayList—You’ll be asked to write program code to satisfy method specifications and create, traverse, and manipulate elements in 1D array or ArrayList objects.
+  - **Question 3**: ArrayList—You’ll be asked to write program code to satisfy method specifications and create, traverse, and manipulate elements in 1D ArrayList objects.

   - **Question 4**: 2D Array—You’ll be asked to write program code to satisfy method specifications and create, traverse, and manipulate elements in 2D array